 Recent Field Trips

-Selected students travelled to Sacramento for a 3-day trip.
-Students enjoyed a road trip up to our state’s capitol where they toured and visited the capitol building, Sacramento & California History Museum, California State Railroad Museum, Old Town Sacramento and Shops and the Car Museum.
-During this annual trip, staff continued to work with students on generalizing their social skills, purchasing meals, staying overnight with a friend, touring museums in a group and discussing all aspects of your day with a peer and accompanying adults.
+Selected students travel to Sacramento for a 3-day trip.
+Students enjoy a road trip up to our state’s capitol where they tour and visit the capitol building, Sacramento & California History Museum, California State Railroad Museum, Old Town Sacramento and Shops and the Car Museum.
+During this annual trip, staff continue to work with students on generalizing their social skills, purchasing meals, staying overnight with a friend, touring museums in a group and discussing all aspects of your day with a peer and accompanying adults.
 For many of our students this is the first time they had been away from their parents overnight.
 The successful completion of this trip is a significant accomplishment for students with ASD.

-Selected students enjoyed a road trip to San Diego where they toured and visited: San Diego History Center, San Diego Harbor, USS Midway Aircraft Carrier and the San Diego Air & Space Museum., and spent the night in San Diego.
-This trip was chosen for students who were not ready to spend three days away from home, but who were ready to experience a first trip away from family.
+Selected students enjoy a road trip to San Diego where they tour and visit: San Diego History Center, San Diego Harbor, USS Midway Aircraft Carrier and the San Diego Air & Space Museum, and spent the night in San Diego.
+This trip is chosen for students who are ready to experience a first trip away from family.
 The social skills experienced on this trip were equally as impactful as those from the longer trip.
 The successful completion of this trip was a gold star experience for the students who attended this extended trip.
 Both trips sent photographs of their experiences back to school while they are traveling, to share their learning and fun with their fellow classmates, staff and their families.